Michdo93/python-openhab-rest-client/README.md

 - UI
 - UUID
 - Voice
-- ItemEvents
-- ThingEvents
-- InboxEvents
-- LinkEvents
-- ChannelEvents

 Supports both Server-Sent Events (SSE) and regular REST requests.
+SSE is used for the events of openHAB.

 ## Requirements